mit-cml/iot-website-source/docs/src/app/pages/BluetoothLEIntro.md

      * <code>characteristicUuid</code> (<a href="http://appinventor.mit.edu/explore/ai2/support/blocks/text.html#string">_text_</a>) &mdash;
        The unique identifier of the characteristic in the read or register call.
      * <code>utf16</code> (<a href="http://appinventor.mit.edu/explore/ai2/support/blocks/logic.html#true" target="_blank">_boolean_</a>)
-       Send the string encoded as UTF-8 (false) or UTF-16 (true) code points.
+       Send the string encoded as UTF-16 little endian (true) or UTF-8 (false) code points.
      * <code>values</code> (<a href="http://appinventor.mit.edu/explore/ai2/support/blocks/lists.html#makealist">_list_</a>) &mdash;
        A list of values to write to the device.